asadca4u/Final_Project_Group_Five/README.md

 -	<class=” well”> used to create the drop-down menu
 -	<p> to add a paragraph about the Topic “Diabetes”
 -	<select> element to connect the function created in JavaScript.

-The JavaScript was used to create the script to connect the function for dropdown menu and bar chart.
--	D3.json method used to read diabetess.JSON file
--	Selector to create select function to add value into the interactive drop-down fields in index.html
--	Function init () to initiate the dashboard
--	Function buildCharts(age) to create the data for charts
--	Plotly function to create analytical charts for diabetes dataset